Skip to content

 To access the API of your switch, you'll need the API bearer token.
 The switch generates a new bearer token for each session.
 So, you must obtain a new bearer token when the current session is closed.

-2. Use the PATCH/system/login API to obtain the bearer token.
+To obtain the token from your switch, use the /system/login API to obtain the bearer token.
 For more details, see PATCH/system/login.

 You can see an example request and response below.